Working With Ministers

 Giving Advice to Ministers

 Ministers vary greatly in the way in which they work with their Ministerial colleagues, the public, the media and their officials.
 The best civil servants are therefore very good at putting themselves in their Ministers’ shoes, and understanding their fears, ambitions and pressures.
-We understand that Ministers are employed on precarious short term contracts, and are constantly trying to balance a number of conflicting pressures.
-Ministers need to know that civil servants understand those pressures.
+We understand that Ministers are employed on precarious short term contracts, and are constantly trying to balance a number of conflicting pressures, living as they do in up to six different environments: their department, Cabinet, Parliament, political party, constituency and home.
+Ministers need to know that civil servants understand that they are under immense pressure.
 If this does not come naturally, then set some time aside to reflect on why Ministers took that unexpected decision, or said or wrote that unexpected thing.
 There is always a reason, even if you would not always agree that it is a good one.

 We have a professional duty to give clear unbiased advice, based on a sound knowledge of the facts and a wise analysis of the competing arguments.
 Above all, we understand the need to question both explicit and implicit assumptions, especially those about human, corporate or national economic behaviour.
 We make full use of our common sense or instincts, drawing on our experience in the policy area in question.
 And we above all give advice which will deliver worthwhile outcomes, not just in some idealised Whitehall world but in real schools, hospitals, or barracks.